Three people, including two from a banned Islamist organization, have been arrested

 They have been charged with murder and possession of weapons.

-Two people attacked the 50-year-old Hindu priest in a temple in Bangladesh’s northern district of Panchagarh on Sunday morning, Panchagarh district police Chief Giasuddin Ahmed said.
+The 50-year-old Hindu priest was attacked by two assailants in a temple in Bangladesh’s northern district of Panchagarh on Sunday morning, Panchagarh district police chief Giasuddin Ahmed said.

 Islamist group targets minorities

-In October, a Christian pastor was attacked in northwest Bangladesh, and the following month, an Italian Catholic priest was attacked in the north.
+In October, a Christian pastor was attacked in the northwest of the country, and the following month, an Italian Catholic priest was attacked in the north.
 Both men survived.

-Monirul Islam, the joint commissioner of the Bangladesh Police, said that Jamaatul Mujahedin Bangladesh was behind previous attacks on religious minority leaders and institutions and that the hardline organization was the main suspect in the latest killing.
+Islam, the police commissioner, said the JMB had been behind previous attacks on religious minority leaders and institutions, and the hardline organization was the main suspect in the latest killing.

 “This group is responsible for most of the attacks on Shiite mosques, Hindu temples, churches and religious leaders across Bangladesh since October,” Islam said.

-The JMB is one of six banned Islamist groups in the country and has been blamed for bombing campaigns and other terrorist acts.
+The JMB is one of the six banned Islamist groups in the country and has previously been blamed for bombing campaigns and other terrorist acts.

-Nearly 90% of Bangladesh’s estimated 169 million people are Muslim, with a Hindu minority of about 10%, and other minorities, such as Christians and Buddhists, making up less than 1%, according to the CIA World Factbook.
+Just under 90% of Bangladesh’s estimated 169 million people are Muslim, with a Hindu minority of about 10%, and other minorities, such as Christians and Buddhists, comprising less than 1%, according to the CIA World Factbook.